FreskyZ/fine/docs/container.md

   which effectively is a working mounting cloud storage service to local file system example

 result in 4 copies of files in 2 different physical locations, which should be good

+TODO the new storage structure does not work well with current sync download command, result in duplicate file, redundent file and official node/python image redundent upload

 ### Logs